opensearch-project/opensearch-benchmark/DEVELOPER_GUIDE.md

 ```
 IMPORTANT: please add `eval "$(pyenv init -)"` to your bash profile and restart your terminal before proceeding any further.
 ```
 This line is commonly thought of as an error message but rather it's just a warning.
-Unless you haven't already added that to your bash profile and restarted your terminal, then feel free to proceed forward.
+Unless you haven't already added `eval "$(pyenv init -)"` to your bash profile and restarted your terminal, then feel free to proceed forward.
 This eval statement is necessary in the startup configuration as it allows Pyenv to manage python versions by adding python shims to your path.
 If you experience any issues, please see https://github.com/pyenv/pyenv.

 ## Importing the project into an IDE